-MSSNY supports efforts to enhance the availability to our patients of a mix of affordable and comprehensive health insurance coverage options, including helping to limit the often-astronomical deductibles that exacerbate the problems of patients being under-insured and often impact diverse and underserved communities.
+MSSNY supports efforts to enhance the availability of a mix of affordable and comprehensive health insurance coverage options.
+This includes limiting the often-astronomical deductibles that exacerbate the problems of patients being underinsured, often hurting diverse and underserved communities.
 We appreciate the positive steps taken in 2022 to expand eligibility and reduce cost-sharing for various public programs, including raising the income eligibility threshold for New York's Essential Plan, reducing cost-sharing for CHIP coverage, and expanding Medicaid coverage for mothers and children up to one-year post-partum.
-MSSNY supports legislation to further expand access to comprehensive and affordable coverage, including additional tax credits for private health insurance coverage obtained through New York's Eschange and expanded eligibility for New York's Essential Plan for all New Yorkers.
+MSSNY supports legislation to further expand access to comprehensive and affordable coverage, including additional tax credits for private health insurance coverage obtained through New York's Exchange and expanded eligibility for New York's Essential Plan for all New Yorkers.